FREQUENTLY ASKED QUESTIONS

 The Vehicle Standards Office does not recognise any change in GCM from the original, first stage manufacturer.
 This determination applies to both in-service and SSM upgrades that purport to increase the GCM.

-Are GCM Upgrades Allowed in WA?
+Are GCM or BTC Upgrades Allowed in WA?

-Are GCM Upgrades Allowed in SA
+Are GCM or BTC Upgrades Allowed in SA

 Yes.